BlockchainCommons/XID-Quickstart/docs/02_1_Creating_Self_Attestations.md

 | ]
 ```

-> :book: **What is a Superseding Attestation?**: A superseding attestation is a new attestation with a `supersedes` assertion that points to a previous attestation's digest.
+> 📖 **What is a Superseding Attestation?**: A superseding attestation is a new attestation with a `supersedes` assertion that points to a previous attestation's digest.
 The original remains valid, but the newer attestation reflects the current state.

 ### Step 15: Retract an Attestation